textpattern/textpattern.github.io/administration/files-panel.md

 Select the file from the dropdown list.
 Manually uploaded files will then be stored in the database, so you can append information to it via the file editing panel (see below).

+## Editing files

+### Replace file

+If you need to **replace a file** (for if there is a corrected or optimized file or a new version and no need to keep the old one) you simply use the small 'Replace file' dialogue.
+It works the same way as 'Upload file' outlined above but doesn't create a new content element and instead replaces the file in the current one.

+**Note:** Even if your replacement file has another filename - e.g. your version number - it will be saved in the files-folder with the name of the replaced file.
+This is *different* from replacing an image's file.

-### Edit File Properties {#edit-file-properties .sectionedit2#edit_file_properties}
+### File details

-After the upload proceeded successfully the panel view will switch to edit-properties-mode (see figure XX).
-Here you see the following pieces of information:

--   **File Status**.
-Info only.
-“OK” tells that the file is in the files folder.
-If it's “Missing” you get additional fields for repairing.
-(Note: labeled “Condition” in the list of files)
+**Condition:** "OK" tells that the file is in the files folder - if it's "Missing" you get additional options for repairing.

--   **Name**.
-Info only.
+**ID:** the unique ID number of the file.

+**Name:** for information only, but can be harnessed by tags (such as [file_download_name](http://docs.textpattern.io/tags/file_download_name)).

 -   **Download count**.
 Info only.
 You can click the linked name and thus test the download.
 -   **Category**.
 Editable.
 With categories you organize download lists.